-A serviceable aircraft is one which has been admitted into the EASA system via a CofA, (M.A.904 applies for aircraft imported from a third country) and is in an airworthy condition (as per ICAO Airworthiness Manual doc 9760, meaning it conforms to its approved design and is in a condition for safe operation).
+A serviceable aircraft is one which has been admitted into the UK CAA system via a CofA, (M.A.904 applies for aircraft imported from a third country) and is in an airworthy condition (as per ICAO Airworthiness Manual doc 9760, meaning it conforms to its approved design and is in a condition for safe operation).
 A component removed from such an aircraft can be deemed serviceable and airworthy through the mechanism provided for in para 2.4 – 2.7.

 Similarly, AMC2 para 2.8 is also applicable to any used aircraft component that is maintained by an organisation not approved in accordance with Part -145.

 An organisation with an approval class rating for the type of component or for the product in which it may be installed.

-Serviceable aircraft component – a component that has been fitted to an aircraft which when it was last flown, no faults were revealed of the system within which the component operated.
+A component that has been fitted to an aircraft which when it was last flown, no faults were revealed of the system within which the component operated.

 - The Air Navigation Order 2016 (ANO) and Regulations

 - Aircraft Maintenance Incident Analysis - provides information on common causes where maintenance error has been a contributory factor in incidents and occurrences reported to the CAA

 - The Confidential Human Factors Incident Reporting Programme (CHIRP) - Information Notice describing the services provided by CHIRP

 - List of Approved Organisations